vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/description/scoreboard.md

 * matches played
 * ...

 Example:

 ![Scoreboard example](./img/scoreboard-example-large.png)

-Different stats could be displayed using different screens that rotate automatically.
+Different stats can be displayed using different screens that rotate automatically.

-The Meme-Machine has an HTTP REST interface to push images to the screen.
-Images must be rendered in the background, and then send to the Meme-Machine using the HTTP interface.
+## Technical Details

+The meme machine consists of a Mojo FPGA that is connected via SPI with a Raspberry Pi.
+The FGPA drives the 6 LED panels, for a total of 6'144 RGB LEDs.

+The Raspberry Pi serves a webinterface which is accessible on port 80 to easily upload images or display a text on the LED TV.
+However, in his case it is more preferable to use the HTTP REST interface that is also available via the `/api/image` route.

+The code of this webinterface / api is available as an open source project at [https://github.com/sillevl/99bugs-led-display](https://github.com/sillevl/99bugs-led-display).

+Images must be rendered in the background and send as a base64 POST request to the `/api/image` route.
+Below is an example of an image that is ready to encode and be send to the API.
+Make note of its dimensions as those are important.

 ![Scoreboard example](./img/scoreboard-example.png)